smartblockchain2/pet-shop-truffle-/README.md

     Preconditions:
        a.
 Chrome Browser.
        b.
 Metamask Installed.
+       c.
+Linux OS.
+(This was build on Ubuntu v18.04.3.

    ##### Setup and Configuration
      Step 1.
 The simplest way to pull this repository is to: